 You’d like to help continue the heritage of hunting and insure its future for the coming generations.
 You’d value the personal satisfaction of being a Delaware Master Hunter, officially qualified, certified and recognized by the State of Delaware.

 If it does, please consider yourself an outstanding candidate for the Delaware Master Hunter Program.
-The next Master Hunter Program course will take place soon; please go to the Hunter Education Online Access to find a location near you.
+The next Master Hunter Program course will take place soon; please go to the Digital DNREC Hunter Education system to find a location near you.
 Advanced registration is required.

 Before obtaining Delaware Master Hunter Certification, you are responsible for each of the following: